-We anticipate that our general and administrative expenses will increase in the future to support continued research and development activities, potential commercialization of our product candidates and increased costs of operating as a public company.
+We anticipate that our general and administrative expenses will increase in the future to support continued research and development activities, and potential commercialization of our product candidates.
 In addition, we anticipate increased expenses related to the reimbursements of third-party patent related expenses in connection with certain of our in-licensed intellectual property.